 Psychoeducation is when family members learn together about specific mental health conditions.
 By knowing the cause, medication, and treatment of mental health disorders, families are better equipped to support one another and practice self-help techniques.
 Psychoeducation also helps to lessen the stigmatization of mental health disorders within the family.

-How can a family counselor help?
+How can therapists help?

 Depending on the family concern, a family counselor can help discover more effective ways for families to cope and interact together.
 Counselors create an environment where families can communicate their feelings freely, and make them improve ways to handle family stressors by understanding themselves and each family member better.